Greg Olsen (American football): Early life

 Olsen grew up in Wayne, New Jersey, and attended Wayne Hills High School, where he played football and basketball under his father, Chris Olsen Sr. As a high school senior he was one of three finalists for the Gatorade Player of the Year award, along with former Miami Hurricane teammate Kyle Wright.
 He was a USA Today first-team All-American as a senior in 2002.
 He finished his career with 73 receptions for 1,474 yards, and a school-record 27 touchdowns.
 He played in the 2003 U.S. Army All-American Bowl.

 Considered a five-star recruit by Rivals.com, Olsen was listed as the No. 2 tight end in the nation in 2003, and the No. 2 prospect in New Jersey behind Nate Robinson.

 In track and field, Olsen competed in the throwing events and as a sprinter.
 He recorded a personal-best time of 11.40 seconds in the 100 meters.
 He placed 2nd in the shot put event at the 2003 NJSIAA Meet of Champions, recording a career-best throw of 18.03 meters.
 He also had top-throws of 46.63 meters in the discus throw and 59.83 meters in the javelin throw.

 College career

 Olsen originally enrolled at the University of Notre Dame, but transferred as a freshman to the University of Miami in 2003.
 In 2003, he was on the Hurricanes' scout team before suffering a shoulder injury and being redshirted.
 He became the starter of the Miami Hurricanes in his sophomore season in 2005 after Kevin Everett was drafted in the third round by the Buffalo Bills.
 In his career, he totaled 87 receptions for 1,215 yards and six touchdowns.

-In 2003, Olsen was one of the players that participated in the University of Miami's rap group, the 7th Floor Crew, under the pseudonym G-Reg.
+In 2003, Olsen was one of the players that participated in the University of Miami's rap group, the 7th Floor Crew, under the pseudonym Third Leg Greg.
 Many media sources ridiculed him for his involvement in the group, which earned national notoriety for their sexually explicit and vulgar lyrics.